-A detached EAT bundle is a structure to convey a fully-formed and signed token plus detached claims set that relate to that token.
-It is a top-level EAT message like a CWT, JWT, UCCS and UJCS.
-It can be used any place that CWT, JWT, UCCS or UJCS messages are used.
+A detached EAT bundle is a structure to convey a fully-formed and signed token plus detached claims set that relate to that token. is a top-level EAT message like a CWT or JWT.
+It can be occur any place that CWT or JWT messages occur.
 It may also be sent as a submodule.